Thalía: Music career

 International media outlets like Time magazine have named her as the "Queen of Latin Pop".
 Billboard called Thalía as "Latin American's Reigning Music Queen" in late 1990s, and one of their Greatest Latin Artists of All Time in 2020.
-Her success and impact in the Latin music scene have been noted and praised by critics.
-According to Billboard, she has achieved critical acclaim and commercial success as both a singer and songwriter, and has remained as one of the leading female artists in Latin music.
-Before her crossover attempt to the English market with a homonymous album in 2003, she gained success with her Spanish recordings in Europe and Asia even before the crossover of contemporaries artists such as Enrique Iglesias, Ricky Martin, Shakira and Paulina Rubio.
-She also stated: "My internationalization has come for several years ago and in Spanish, which is very significant".
+The magazine also stated she has achieved critical acclaim and commercial success as both a singer and songwriter, and has remained as one of the leading female artists in Latin music.
+Before her crossover attempt to the English market with a homonymous album in 2003, she gained success with her Spanish recordings outside of Hispanic countries.
+She stated: "My internationalization has come for several years ago and in Spanish, which is very significant".

 Thalia has been an influential artist for a number of Latin pop singers, including Anahí, Belinda, and artists from urban scene such as Becky G, Natti Natasha and Karol G among others.
-(Note: Attributed to multiple references:) In addition, various artists have expressed their admiration towards Thalía, ranging from Julio Iglesias, Tony Bennett to Inna, Robbie Williams, Lindsay Lohan, and Laura Pausini whom described her as "the first famous Mexican woman" she heard about.
+(Note: Attributed to multiple references:) In addition, various artists have expressed their admiration towards Thalía, such as Julio Iglesias, Tony Bennett, Inna, Robbie Williams, Lindsay Lohan, and Laura Pausini whom described her as "the first famous Mexican woman" she heard about.
 Others like Tiziano Ferro, Raúl Cuenca and Espinoza Paz have expressed their desire to work with Thalía.